-90 Percent Of Fish We Use for Fishmeal Could Be Used To Feed Humans Instead
+90 Percent Of Fish We Use For Fishmeal Could Be Used To Feed Humans Instead

 But perhaps it's not enough.
 For example, Peru and Chile have the world's largest anchoveta fishery, making them the world's largest producers of fish for fishmeal.
 Plenty of us know that anchovies are delicious and can be a coveted secret ingredient, but they're not always embraced like they should be.

 "Generally, over the world, a lot of people eat anchovies.
-In Peru they used to eat anchovetta, and now that they have an industry, they eat very little," says Cashion.
+In Peru they used to eat anchoveta, and now that they have an industry, they eat very little," says Cashion.

 And Cashion warns, the types of fish being used in fishmeal production is actually expanding.
 Species like pompanos, drums and miscellaneous marine crustaceans, sometimes sourced from bycatch in shrimp trawl fisheries, are also now being used for aquaculture.
 It's a troubling trend at a time when the U.N. is issuing warnings about making food systems more resilient to climate change, and when other predictions include malnutrition warnings for millions related to global seafood catch declines.